syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/09.dnsaas/docs.en.md

 OpenStack's Designate provides a Domain Name Service as a service (DNSaaS).
 This means that zones and records can be configured within OpenStack via an API (also see the [reference guide](../../04.Reference/07.dns/docs.en.md)) and will be queryable via DNS protocol from public nameservers run by SysEleven.
-This functionality can be very handy to automate updates to dns records caused by failovers or deployments, it also facilitatess automated renewal of letsencrypt ssl certificates.
+This functionality can be very handy to automate updates to dns records caused by failovers or deployments, it also facilitates automated renewal of Let's Encrypt SSL certificates.

 The tutorial is intended to make you familiar with the main functionality and aware of the presence of more advanced features of the DNS service of the SysEleven Stack.
 It shows examples for the openstack CLI, discovering the functionality in the [GUI](https://cloud.syseleven.de/horizon/project/dnszones/) is left as an exercise to the user.
-The API can also be used with [Terraform](https://www.terraform.io/docs/providers/openstack/r/dns_zone_v2.html), have a look at our [terraform examples](https://github.com/syseleven/terraform-examples).
+The API can also be used with [Terraform](https://www.terraform.io/docs/providers/openstack/r/dns_zone_v2.html), have a look at our [Terraform examples](https://github.com/syseleven/terraform-examples).

 ### Prerequisites